Pylons/pyramid/docs/narr/firstapp.rst

 Finally, we actually serve the application to requestors by starting up a WSGI server.
 We happen to use the :mod:`wsgiref` ``make_server`` server maker for this purpose.
-We pass in as the first argument ``'0.0.0.0'``, which means "listen on all TCP interfaces."
+We pass in as the first argument ``'0.0.0.0'``, which means "listen on all TCP interfaces".
 By default, the HTTP server listens only on the ``127.0.0.1`` interface, which is problematic if you're running the server on a remote system and you wish to access it with a web browser from a local system.
 We also specify a TCP port number to listen on,